Ferrari Challenge: Ferrari Challenge Japan

-The Asia-Pacific was organised from 2011 to 2022, inaugurated in combination with the growing interest and sales for Ferrari in Asia.
-The seasons included events in Japan, China, Malaysia, Australia, New Zealand and Singapore.
-The Asia-Pacific also featured the Trofeo Pirelli and Coppa Shell class system.

 Ferrari Challenge Australasia

-2025 saw the launch of an Australian-based series with five rounds held at Australia's four largest motorsport venues.
+2025 saw the launch of an Australian-based series with five rounds held at Australia's four largest motorsport venues including the Mount Panorama Circuit, The Bend Motorsport Park, Phillip Island Grand Prix Circuit & Sydney Motorsport Park.
 The series launched with a mix of 296 Challenge and 488 Challenge EVO equipped teams.

+Ferrari Challenge Middle East

+Announced at the 2025 Finali Mondiali, Ferrari Challenge is launching a new regional series for the 2026–27 season in the Middle East, running at Bahrain International Circuit, Lusail International Circuit, Jeddah Corniche Circuit and Yas Marina Circuit.

+Ferrari Finalissima

+The Ferrari Challenge Series has held a finals event since the official inception in 1993 and was always held at the Autodromo del Mugello until 1997 when the event was held in Enna Pergusa at the Autodromo di Pergusa, before being established as a World Finals Event, the Ferrari Finali Mondiali in 1998.

 Finali Mondiali

+In 1998 the Ferrari Finali Mondiali (Ferrari World Finals) were established and first held in Imola and has been a mainstay to crown the Marquee World Champions at the seasons end to bring together the continental champions on an even playfield.
+It often was mixed with Ferrari Racing Days and historic racing from Ferrari and Maserati and played host to ceremonies of Formula 1 and the FIA World Endurance Championship cars from Ferrari.

 From 2013, the major Ferrari Challenge series have combined to host a World Final common event for all championships.
 This event culminates in a race containing as many of the competitors across all series in both Trofeo Pirelli and Coppa Shell as can fit, with Ferrari declaring the winners to be "world champions".
 The following table has the winners of each event: